RESTRICTIONS FOR ROCKY CREEK ESTATES

 Section 2.
 No building or structure shall be erected with its front facade nearer than fifty (50) feet and not to exceed sixty (60) feet from the property stakes closest to the road.
 No residence or outbuilding shall be erected nearer than twenty-five (25) feet to the side street lot line.
 No building or structure shall be erected on any lot nearer than fifteen (15) feet, including roof overhang, from any interior lot line.
 All garages, carports, and outbuildings shall conform to the architecture of the residence on the same lot.

 Section 3.
-All dwellings erected on any residential lot shall have a ground floor interior living area of not less than 2500 square feet for a single story and 2800 square feet for a two story.
+All dwellings erected on any residential lot shall have a ground floor interior living area of not less than 3000 square feet for a single story and 3500 square feet for a two story with a minimum 1st floor livable footprint of 2800 square feet.
 No building or structure shall be occupied or used until the exterior thereof is completely finished.
 All outbuildings and permanent structures, including but not limited to pergola, fence, arbor, patio extension, outdoor kitchen, pool, shed, outbuilding, etc. must be approved in writing by the Architectural Control Committee, according to the procedures established in Article 111, Section L

 Section 4 (a) Access.
 No driveways or roadways may be constructed on or across any lot in said property that will furnish access to any adjoining lots or property unless the lots are owned by the same owner and the combined lots are used as his residence.

 Section 4 (b) Driveways.
 All driveways must be paved with concrete before any new house may be occupied.

 Section 4 (c) Culverts.
 The size and construction of all drain tiles or culverts in any drainage ditch· (including road ditches) in said property must be approved by the Architectural Control